First Children’s Dentistry Visit – Chesterfield, MO

 There are no food restrictions for you to worry about after your little one’s dental visits unless Dr. Yenzer is recommending fluoride treatments.
 If fluoride has been applied during their cleaning and checkup, we may ask that they avoid eating or drinking for 30 minutes after their procedure.

-If you didn’t find an answer to your questions here, we encourage you to call Yenzer Family Dental and speak with one of our friendly and knowledgeable staff members.
+If you didn’t find an answer to your questions here, we encourage you to call Yenzer Family Dental of Chesterfield and speak with one of our friendly and knowledgeable staff members.